SkyKings-Guild/Guides/guides/mayor.md

 * Scorpius: Bribe (offers coins as token of gratitude if elected with your vote), Darker Auctions (increases amount of rounds to 6 and offers special items)

-One Time Mayors: Techno and Dante's
+One Time Mayors: Technoblade and Dante

 Thank you for reading, we hope this helps in your decision making.